scottrbrtsn/cognitive-health-toolshed/README.md

 mental health issues and are using these tools to get out of a funk, you can use the mental health scales to monitor progress there as well.
 Theoretically, as flow and mindfulness increase, anxiety and depression scales should decrease.

-After a week you should be able to see a graph of all your scores.
+WIP (graph not implemented):  After a week you should be able to see a graph of all your scores.
 After 30 days, a trend should form as long as you are practicing and measuring daily.

+WIP Moving the UI from /resources/static to https://github.com/scottrbrtsn/cognitive-health-ui

 Metrics:
 Flow